a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

 new_mb_tier.name = new_name + mb_tier_name_split[1] + mb_tier_name_split[2]
 ```

 Having copied, added and renamed the morph tier, we do the same with the gloss tier.
-This time however, we specify its parent tier as the newly added morph tier, since we want the gloss tier and its segments to correspond to the new morph tier and its segments:
+This time however, we specify its parent tier as the newly added morph tier, since we want the gloss tier and its segments corresponding to the new morph tier and its segments:

 ```python
 # Copy and add the gloss tier.